|Name||Lafayette County WMA|

 • Four does with muzzleloader and modern gun combined.

-Deer Notes: Four-point rule.
+Deer Notes: 12-inch inside spread or 15-inch main beam rule.
 No dogs.
 Limit during the modern gun special youth hunt is six deer: no more than two bucks (no antler restrictions) and four does.

 - Antler restrictions apply.